Jan 11, 2023

 Boost engagement with fun and versatile FinCap Fridays.
 Check out these 4 tips to get started and 4 tips to level up with FinCap Fridays.

 FinCap Fridays make it easy to bring relevant current events into your classroom.
-Each one includes a 2-minute video, 5-question quiz, discussion prompt, and additional resources.
+Each one includes a short video, 5-question quiz, discussion prompt, and additional resources.
 With ~175 different FinCap Fridays, you’re sure to find the perfect resource!

 We collected teachers' suggestions from FinLit Fanatics.
 Here are some of our favorite tips for how you use FinCap Fridays in your classroom: